opendata/How-To/_processes/pdfs.md

 > Docsplit is a command-line utility and Ruby library for splitting apart documents into their component parts: searchable UTF-8 plain text, page images or thumbnails in any format, PDFs, single pages, and document metadata (title, author, number of pages...)

 As stated, it is a Ruby based tool.
 That said, little to no knowledge of Ruby is required to utilize the tool (unlike with PDF Reader).

+# Conclusion

+While working with PDFs as a transmitter of information is possible, this is not the problem set which the PDF file format was meant to address.
+The format is meant to provide a means of rendering documents, rather than providing access to the information in those documents.
+At the current time, however, many public agencies continue to publish information in PDF format.
+This guide has been written for those who wish to consume this information which is contained within a PDF in ways which are beyond simply reading the document.
+It has covered a bit of technical background regarding the PDF file format, how to work with OCR software, and some of the tools for extracting information from a PDF file which can be consumed by other services beyond the human eyes and brain.